 I am a city girl to the core and love my concrete jungle, but California has such a bounty of natural beauty with its mountains, water bodies, hiking trails and national parks, that it is hard not to be enticed by Mother Nature.
-Although mollycoddled by all comforts of urban living, I absolutely abhor cruises and resorts, anything that blatantly scream “lazy” and love putting on my walking shoes to explore my surroundings when on vacation.
-Add to it my disdain for all things water, so beaches bore me to no end.
-But mountains, mountains I love and I absolutely romanticize deserts and arid landscapes.
-There is something magical in their desolation which fascinate me to know end.
-Thus when I found out about Joshua Tree National Park, which is acres of federally protected wilderness in the Mojave desert of Southern California, I couldn’t wait to get there.
+I absolutely romanticize deserts and arid landscapes because there is something magical in their desolation which fascinate me to know end.
+When I found out about Joshua Tree National Park, which is acres of federally protected wilderness in the Mojave desert of Southern California, I couldn’t wait to get there.
 Thus a day trip to Joshua Tree was a must do for us when we visited Palm Springs.
 In this Joshua Tree Guide post, you will find information on Joshua tree trails, our attempt at Joshua tree hikes, restaurants near Joshua tree and a few tips and tricks to navigate Joshua tree national Park as a first time visitor.
 Continue reading to find out things to do at Joshua tree National Park if you are visiting for the first time!

 Let me begin this Joshua Tree guide with some trivia on Joshua trees.
 These are a type of plants unique only to the ecosystem of the Mojave desert and are not any kind of cacti, but belong to the agave family.
 Their funny, gaunt look with tufts of leaves protruding from randomly spread out branches of different shapes are a delight to behold and they are distinctly different in appearance from other cacti and desert flora.
 The national park is named after these very trees, which were also immortalized in popular culture when the celebrated pop group U2 released an album by the same name, which went on to become their biggest hit.
 The trees grow abundantly in some parts of the park, and not so much in others and are not restricted only to the park, but grow all over in the Mojave desert.
 You will see them all over in the Joshua Tree city and county.
-More fun facts of the National Park to follow, but the one thing that you must absolutely do is visit the park in the wee hours of dawn to catch a breathtaking sunrise over the desert.
-This experience parallels none other and the ever changing colors of the arid landscape as the first rays of the sun strike it, are a vision of pure beauty and bliss.
-The Park remains open 24/7, but there is a fee to go in during operational hours ($ 20/vehicle and $10 /pedestrian or cyclist).
-Just go in super early before the sun rises and you will have the park all to yourself.
-There are so many great view points and trails in the park that its best to experience them or go on a hike in the early hours to avoid the beating sun and crowds.
-The campgrounds were full that weekend (you need prior permission for camping) and the incoming visitors plus campers can really make you jostle for space during the day.
-It is therefore best to arrive very early to enjoy the solitude and go on an exploratory hike.

-After the sunrise, came the hunger.
-Famished to the core, we left the park and got some amazing breakfast at the Country Kitchen, a pint sized family owned diner run by a very friendly Cambodian couple, which was put in the spotlight when featured on Anthony Bourdian’s “ No Reservations”.
+After witnessing a glorious sunrise and hiking a little bit in Joshua Tree National Park, you will feel hungry.
+If you are one of those people who do not carry energy bars, then fear not cause in this Joshua Tree guide, I have you covered with some pretty amazing restaurants near Joshua Tree.
+Country Kitchen, a pint sized family owned diner run by a very friendly Cambodian couple, is a must visit Joshua tree restaurant.
 You cannot leave this place (btw, it is cash only) without having their melt in the mouth, fluffy chocolate pancakes which are to die for!
-We made our way back into the park to explore the trails and lookout points using a handy map from the visitor center where we also paid for the park entrance fee.
+Once you are done with breakfast, return to the park to explore the Joshua tree trails and lookout points using a handy map from the visitor center where we also paid for the park entrance fee.
 We started off with a 0.5 mile hike around the Arch Rock, one of the shortest Joshua tree hikes where once can see a rocky landscape dotted with Joshua Trees and piles of boulders stacked atop each other.